Quick Answer

 Treat cash management as a recurring operating ritual.
 Use a consistent review slot and update a 90-day cash flow forecast with four lines: opening cash, committed revenue, expected revenue, and obligations due.
 Focus on cash actually available in your accounts and when it will arrive, not just what has been invoiced.

 Keep committed and expected revenue separate.
 Committed revenue is tied to signed work, invoices, and known payment terms; expected revenue is likely pipeline that is not secured yet.
-In each review, check invoice timing, late payers, recurring software costs, contractor payments, and tax set-asides, then flag periods where obligations exceed available cash or runway falls below "Add current runway target after verification."
+In each review, check invoice timing, late payers, recurring software costs, contractor payments, and tax set-asides, then flag periods where obligations exceed available cash or runway falls below a target verified from current business records and operating policy.

 Do not treat paper revenue as spendable cash.
 If you invoice $10,000 on 90-day terms, that timing gap can still leave you short when bills are due first.

 Once your forecast is visible, assign each payment a job.
 Keep the Profit First approach as a configurable allocation model, not a fixed split: route incoming money into separate accounts for profit, tax, and expenses based on your current stage, obligations, and cash position.
-Use "Add current allocation ranges after verification based on business stage."
+Use allocation ranges only after verifying them against current business records, obligations, and operating policy.

 | Account purpose | Manual money handling | Automated allocation workflow | Trigger event | Owner action |